Watch A Video On Internal Linking Structure For SEO Or Read The Full Article Below!

 A “Related Posts” section is not even an option any more.
 If you don’t have one, you’re missing out on some traffic as well as quality optimization.
 If you’re using WordPress, you should know that most contemporary WordPress themes include a “Related Posts” section as part of the theme structure.
 If you’re using an older theme, you can always look for a great “Related Posts” plugin.

 Also, use a “Latest Posts” section to provide additional internal links.
 As a rule of thumb, the “Latest Posts” section will appear on the right-hand sidebar while the “Related Posts” will appear at the bottom of the content.
 However, your mileage may vary.
-Include both of those sections where they’re most likely to get seen by your visitors without being user hostile.
+Include both of those sections where they’re most likely to get seen by your visitors without being user hostile (AKA getting in the way of the content in front of them).

 Another great way to build additional link juice is by including one or two “Related” links within the content itself.
-Usually, you’ll include the link a few paragraphs in and make it stand out prominently.
+Usually, you’ll include the link a few paragraphs in and make it stand out prominently by bolding it or emphasizing it in some way.

 Finally, you can also hyperlink relevant keywords to other content within your own website.
 If the content references something that you’ve blogged about in the past, you should link to that blog post.
 That way, you’ll effectively be providing backlinks to your own content.

-IMPORTANT: Do tags or categories, not both.
-The reason is, if you have a tag that is same as a category, it will result in duplicate content.
+IMPORTANT: If you do tags and categories, be sure they’re different.
+The reason is because if you have a tag that is same as a category, it will result in duplicate content.

 Tags are often overlooked by bloggers in a hurry to get their content online, but they’re one of the most important part of an internal linking structure.

 If you’re unfamiliar with tags, they’re important words or concepts found in your content.
-If you’re writing a blog post about President Obama, for example, you would include “Barack Obama” as a tag.
+If you’re writing a blog post about President Biden, for example, you would include “Barack Obama” as a tag.

 Many people wonder about the difference between tags and categories.
 You can think of it like this: categories are like the table of contents in a book whereas tags are like the index.

 Tags should be linkable by default, so there’s no action required on your part for that.
 However, what is a required effort on your part is to add relevant tags to each of your posts.
-Think of proper nouns and key concepts found within your posts and tag them accordingly.
+Think of proper nouns, business names and key concepts found within your posts so you can tag them accordingly.

 It’s as easy as pie to set up an HTML Sitemap these days.
 It also offers you significant SEO benefits.

 If you are big site, you cannot have every page in your HTML sitemap.
-So make sure to create multiple sitemaps in tiers.
+So make sure to create multiple sitemaps in tiers, like this:

 Use a Link Ratio